-Following the seminal work of Wald \cite{Wald:1993kj,Higuchi:1994vc}, where Hilbert spaces construction from a minisuperspace quantization of the Bianchi Universes is discussed, it was argued that the Wheeler-DeWitt equation for the minisuperspace can be treated in close analogy to a Klein-Gordon one through a propagator scattering theory \cite{Giovannetti:2022qje,Giovannetti:2023psb,LoFranco:2024nss,Giovannetti:2025box} (vacuum polarization effects are neglected as they would lead to unclear Universes pair production/annihilation) \cite{Bjorken:1965sts}.
-See also the relevant study on the quantum Mixmaster model in \cite{LoFranco:2025myd}, which clarifies and validates the original Misner idea of quasi-classical states approaching the initial singularity \cite{Misner:1969ae}.
-These approaches allowed the introduction of the concept of Quantum Big Bounce, i.e., the possibility for a transition from a collapse state to one of expansion (for other approaches to singularity removal in the WDW theory, including Bohmian trajectory and path integral methods, see \cite{PintoNeto:2012,Pinto-Neto:2021gcl,Kiefer:2019bxk, Mukherjee:2026pym, matsui:2026}).
+The removal of the cosmological singularity is certainly a significant result.
+Despite the singularity removal arising from the quantum nature of space-time, we can not avoid emphasizing that the established characterization of the LQC bounce proceeds primarily through the mean-value evolution of semiclassical states, and whether a quasi-classical description holds during the bouncing phase is not yet fully assessed \cite{Ashtekar:2006rx,Ashtekar:2006wn,Montani:2018uay}.
+Following the seminal work of Wald \cite{Wald:1993kj,Higuchi:1994vc}, where Hilbert spaces construction from a minisuperspace quantization of the Bianchi Universes is discussed, it was argued that the Wheeler-DeWitt equation for the minisuperspace can be treated in close analogy to a Klein-Gordon one through a propagator scattering theory \cite{Giovannetti:2022qje,Giovannetti:2023psb,LoFranco:2024nss,Giovannetti:2025box}.
+See also the relevant study on the quantum Mixmaster model in \cite{LoFranco:2025myd}.
+These approaches allowed the introduction of the concept of Quantum Big Bounce, i.e., the possibility for a transition from a collapse state to one of expansion (for a scattering description of the bounce in LQC in a single scalar field frequency sector, see \cite{Kaminski:2010yz}.
+For other approaches to singularity removal in the WDW theory, including Bohmian trajectory and path integral methods, see \cite{PintoNeto:2012,Pinto-Neto:2021gcl,Rajeev:2021lqk,Kiefer:2019bxk, Mukherjee:2026pym, matsui:2026}).